(The Wandering Inn is on break until March 18th for Patreon readers and March 23rd for public readers.)

 “It is surely there!
 High above.
 Claim it if you will.
 The treasure of the Goblin King.
 Seek the other key.
 The two will unlock his gift.
 If you claim it, perhaps you will be strong enough to follow.
 Perhaps not.
 But it is waiting.
 You have the key.
 Garen’s will.
 It is your decision to follow his footsteps.
 To succeed where he did not.”

 He pointed at Rags and she felt a jolt as every Goblin looked towards her.
-But for the first time, she realized, Greydath had made a mistake.
+But the brief moment of…it was replaced by despair in a moment.
 Rags laughed and the Goblin Lord looked puzzled.
 Rags laughed, with wild hysteria.

 He turned away from Rags.
 And it was to all Goblins he spoke now.
 The former Goblin Lord spread his arms.
 His body was scarred from tens of thousands of battles.
 He had lived longer than all of them put together, surely.
 His words reverberated in their ears.
 In their souls.